vogxn/docs/Marvin.md

 ## Running the test

 ### IDE - Eclipse and PyDev
 To run the test we have written we will place our class file into our demo directory.
 The test framework will "discover" the tests inside any directory it is pointed to and run the tests against the specified deployment.
-Our configuration file {{'demo.cfg'}} is also in the same directory
+Our configuration file `demo.cfg` is also in the same directory

 ```bash
 tsp@cloud:~/cloudstack# python -m marvin.deployAndRun -c demo/demo.cfg -t /tmp/testcase.log -r /tmp/results.log -f demo/TestDeployVm.py -l